Tracer-Cloud/tracer-test-pipelines-bioinformatics/pipelines/linux-arm-ubuntu/nextflow-conda/README.md

-# Nextflow Pipeline on Linux x86 Amazon Linux - Conda Version
+# Nextflow Pipeline on Linux ARM Ubuntu - Conda Version

-This directory contains a **Conda-based Nextflow pipeline** for x86 Amazon Linux.
-The setup and usage are similar to the x86 Ubuntu reference, but adapted for Amazon Linux.
+This directory contains a **Conda-based Nextflow pipeline** for ARM Ubuntu.
+The setup and usage are similar to the x86 Ubuntu reference, but adapted for ARM Ubuntu.

 ## Quick Start - Conda Pipeline

 ### Prerequisites

-- x86 Amazon Linux system
+- ARM Ubuntu system
 - sudo access for package installation

 ### One-Command Setup